exonum/exonum-doc/src/get-started/test-service.md

 Let’s test a case when Alice sends a transaction to Bob while the Bob’s wallet is not committed.
-The test is quite similar to the previous one, with the exception how the created transactions are placed into a block.
+The test is quite similar to the previous one, with the exception how the created transactions are placed into the block.
 Namely, the `create_block_with_transactions` call is replaced with

 ```rust